AMVijay/aws-learning/iam/cross-account-apigateway-authorization/README.md

     ]
 }
 ```
+* Attach this policy to the Lambda IAM Role.

 ## Lambda RESTClient POC with Cross account authorization and Access API
 Refer the lambda source in repo